CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #
 #	In Function OutputSiteSummary:
 #		Changed "VDI Host" to "Provider"
+#		For Providers, remove the CPU, RAM, DIsk read time, and Disk write time metrics, as they are no longer shown in the console.
 #
 #	In Function OutputThemesDetails
 #		Change HTML5 URL to User Portal URL